PacktPublishing/Architecting-High-Performance-Embedded-Systems/README.md

 ```

 **Following is what you need for this book:**
 This book is for software developers, IoT engineers, and anyone who wants to understand the process of developing high-performance embedded systems.
-You’ll also find this book useful if you want to learn about the fundamentals of FPGA development and all aspects of firmware development in C and C++.
+Youâ€™ll also find this book useful if you want to learn about the fundamentals of FPGA development and all aspects of firmware development in C and C++.
 Familiarity with the C language, digital circuits, and electronic soldering is necessary to get started.

 With the following software and hardware list you can run all code files present in the book (Chapter 1-10).
 ### Software and Hardware List